If you have been diagnosed with Atrial Fibrillation or AFib, can you still qualify for life insurance? What would your rate be? Will you be declined?

 Finally, what is your big picture?
 What other medical history do you have?

-Remember earlier when we said “AFib is usually not fatal?”
-Sometimes, the AFib is not the biggest underwriting issue to overcome.
+Remember earlier when we said, “AFib is usually not fatal?”
+Sometimes, AFib is not the biggest underwriting issue to overcome.
 Combine your AFib with one of these other conditions and the underwriting picture becomes even more complex.

 What health class can you expect when applying for life insurance with AFib?

 Preferred Plus / Preferred

 Preferred is possible however unlikely with most cases of AFib.
 If the AF was paroxysmal with no other underlying heart conditions and health is great otherwise, we have approvals for life insurance at preferred rates.

 This happens when the AFib was brought on by an infection or something unrelated to heart disease (like hyperthyroidism).
 Using your doctor’s records, ECGs and other proof that it was an isolated event is a must!